asreview/asreview-insights/README.md

 ![Recall with absolute axes](https://github.com/asreview/asreview-insights/blob/master/docs/example_absolute_axes.png)

-#### Example: Multiple curves in one plot
+#### Example: Legend for multiple curves in one plot

-It is possible to have multiple curves in one plot by using the API, and add a legend.
+If you have multiple curves in one plot, you can customize the legend:

 ```python
 import matplotlib.pyplot as plt